dell/csm-docs/content/docs/csidriver/installation/helm/isilon.md

    - For the key isiIP/endpoint, the user can give either IP address or FQDN.
 Also, the user can prefix 'https' (For example, https://192.168.1.1) with the value.
    - The *isilon-creds* secret has a *mountEndpoint* parameter which should only be updated and used when [Authorization](../../../../authorization) is enabled.

 7. Install OneFS CA certificates by following the instructions from the next section, if you want to validate OneFS API server's certificates.
-If not, create an empty secret using the following command and an empty secret must be created for the successful installation of CSI Driver for Dell EMC PowerScale.
+If not, create an empty secret using the following command and an empty secret must be created for the successful installation of CSI Driver for Dell PowerScale.
     ```
     kubectl create -f empty-secret.yaml
     ```